Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 What is periodontal disease?

-Periodontosis is an inflammatory disease of the periodontium that occurs relatively frequently in Egyptian Mau.
-It leads to receding gums, loosening of teeth and ultimately tooth loss if left untreated.
+Periodontitis is an inflammatory disease of the tooth-supporting structures that occurs relatively frequently in the Egyptian Mau people.
+If left untreated, it leads to receding gums, loosening of the teeth, and ultimately tooth loss.

 Symptoms